-Each QIB was required to mention its Permanent Account Number ("PAN") allotted under the IT Act.
-The copy of the PAN card was also required to be submitted with the Application Form.
-Bids submitted without this information were considered incomplete and were liable to be rejected.
-Applicant were not required to submit the GIR number instead of the PAN as the Application Form was liable to be rejected on this ground.
+Each QIB should mention its Permanent Account Number ("PAN") allotted under the IT Act.
+The copy of the PAN card is required to be submitted with the Application Form.
+Bids without this information will be considered incomplete and is liable to be rejected.
+It is to be specifically noted that applicant should not submit the GIR number instead of the PAN as the Application Form is liable to be rejected on this ground.